xperro/desafio_camel/README.md

 ## Usage example

-Docker containers are ready to use after run the previous command.
+Docker containers are ready for use after run the previous command.

 This repository have 3 containers:
 1. [WebApp](http://localhost:9000/)